OET

 Note: We cannot process your re-marking request if:

-1) we have requested further information as part of the test day administration and your response has delayed the release of your results, and;
+1) we have requested further information as part of the test day administration and your response has delayed the release of your results, and/or;

-2) it falls after 14 days from the official results release date.
+2) your request falls after 14 days from the official results release date.

 In these instances, we will refund your re-marking fee in full.